 Emergency Funding Application Update

-The application for Spring Quarter emergency funding is now open.
-Learn more and apply below.
+The application for Summer Quarter emergency funding will open the week of June 21st, 2021.
+Learn more below.

 If assistance is needed outside of the application period, please contact the Benefits Hub.

-Emergency aid is funded through several grants including the Washington State Board for Community and Technical Colleges (SBCTC), the Shoreline Community College Foundation, United Way of King County, the Department of Education CARES Act for COVID-19 related student emergencies, CRRSAA: Higher Education Emergency Relief Fund, ARP: American Rescue Plan Act of 2021, and Washington State Student Relief Grant.
+Emergency aid is funded through the following sources: the Department of Education CARES Act for COVID-19 related student emergencies, CRRSAA: Higher Education Emergency Relief Fund, ARP: American Rescue Plan Act of 2021, the Shoreline Community College Foundation, and United Way of King County.
+Priority will be given to students with exceptional need.
+Exceptional need will be determined based on the Emergency Application form:

 Funding may be available for: